What are the responsibilities of a virtual CFO?

 - Expanding beyond basic services: As traditional accounting services become commoditised, virtual CFOs add value by providing strategic insights and detailed financial analysis, offering more than just routine tax preparation and compliance.

-Difference between a CFO and Virtual CFO
+Difference between a virtual CFO and a CFO

 Here is a comparison between a traditional CFO and a virtual CFO: